ericburger/crossbardocs/pages/docs/about/Architecture.md

 ## Controller

 A Crossbar.io node runs from a *node directory*, which contains (among other things) a node key, a local configuration file and log files.

 ![Crossbar.io Node](/static/img/docs/gen/crossbar_deployment_01.png)

 A node always runs a (single) node controller process.
 The node controller dynamically starts, monitors and stops worker processes.
 Node worker processes include *Routers*, *Containers* and *Guests*.
 These are described below.

 A node may optionally connect to an uplink management service for remote management and monitoring.
-This is possible since Crossbar.io exposes all its services via WAMP (see [Management-API](Management-API)).
+This is possible since Crossbar.io exposes all its services via WAMP.
+This API is private, however, and not stable.
+We are working on providing a management service which utilizes this.

 ## Routers